 Under the terms of the deal, Optibase will provide up to US$1 million in a debtor-in-possession loan, and buy all of Media 100’s assets for $2.5 million (less the amount of any debtor-in-possession funding advanced).
 Optibase said it’s unlikely that Media 100 stockholders will get anything out of the deal.

 Media 100 President John Molinari said that the deal was “timed well” to support his company as it prepares to deliver Media 100 HD to the Power Mac G5 platform.
 The news of Optibase’s acquisition comes only a week after Media 100 announced that it

-or it would be forced to close its doors.
+needed investors or it would be forced to close its doors.